born2net/Angular-kitchen-sink/Readme.md

 - ES6 such as arrow functions, Map, let and more
 - Hook into application lifecycles
 - Form and validation (both via FormBuilder and manual creating Control Groups)
-- Form observables and operations including Async and more
+- Form observables and operations including Async piping and more
-- Node server side CRUD for RX calls
+- Form promised based field validation
 - Todo data model persistence and sync to node server via CRUD
 - Subclass / Inheritance ES6 (Notes component)
 - Static shared lib and single reference file